uhlerlab/MORPH/README.md

 ## Figures/Analyses in the paper

-Illustraive figures: made using powerpoint
+Illustrative figures: made using powerpoint

 Pointers for nonillustrative figures: